pgMemento/pgMemento/README.md

 ![alt text](https://github.com/pgMemento/pgMemento/blob/master/material/generic_logging.png "Generic logging")

+To trace different versions of a tuple in the log table a synthetical key is created in each audited table called `audit_id`.
+This is easier than relying on a table's primary key which can be defined on multiple tables and for different data types.
+Audit_ids are unique in a (single node) database.

 pgMemento provides functions to recreate a former table or database state in a separate database schema incl. constraints and indexes.
 As event triggers are capturing any schema changes, the restored table or database will have the layout of the past state.
+Historic versions of tuples and tables can also be queried on-the-fly through provided funtcions.

 An audit trail like pgMemento is probably not ideal for write-instensive databases.
 However, as only OLD data is logged it will certainly take